steedos/admin/README.md

-# Steedos - Enterprise Cloud Platform
+# Steedos Admin

-[Steedos](https://www.steedos.com/) is a enterpise cloud platform that helps you and your team connect and get work done from anywhere on any device.
+Steedos Admin is an admin dashboard for meteor apps, support multiple teams on the same instance, just like Slack

 ## Features
 - BYOS (bring your own server)